-where $n_{Z}=\textnormal{dim}Z$.
-As we pointed out earlier, the calculation of the generalized Chern Character $\textnormal{ch}_{h}(i^{*}_{Z}B_{i,m,n})$ is the main goal of this paper (Theorem \ref {t:chhBimn} ).
-The other data required to apply (\ref{eq:ec73}), namely the stable characteristic classes $U(N_{Z/S^{i}X}(\nu^{j}))$ of the normal bundle $N_{Z/S^{i}X}$, the Todd class $\textnormal{Td}(T_{Z})$ of the tangent bundle $T_{Z}$ and $\textnormal{det}(Id-h|_{N^{\vee}_{Z/S^{i}X}})$, have been dealt with in the works \cite{MR2125533} and \cite{MR2254543}.
-However, in section \ref{SCC} we present a generalization of the formula for the stable characteristic classes $U(N_{Z/S^{i}X}(\nu^{j}))$ that was given in \cite{MR2254543}.
-The Theorem \ref{chfw+w-} is required for the proof of Theorem \ref{t:chhBimn} and part of its proof is modelled on the proof of Proposition 2.1 in \cite{MR2125533}.
-At the end of the paper we ilustrate the use of formula \ref{eq:3c2p1}, when $X$ is a hyperelliptic curve of genus 2, by computing the Verlinde Traces corresponding to the hyperelliptic involution.
-Some results in this work are based on certain results of the Ph.D Thesis of the second author \cite{silva}.
+As we pointed out earlier, the main goal of this paper (Theorem \ref {t:chhBimn}) is the calculation of the generalized Chern Character $\textnormal{ch}_{h}(i^{*}_{Z}B_{i,m,n})$.
+The other data required to apply (\ref{eq:ec73}) have been dealt with in the works \cite{MR2125533}(Prop.
+3.2) and \cite{MR2254543} (Theorem 2.3).
+However, in Section \ref{SCC} we present a generalization of the formula for the stable characteristic classes $U(N_{Z/S^{i}X}(\nu^{j}))$ that was given in \cite{MR2254543}.
+The Theorem \ref{chfw+w-} is required for the proof of Theorem \ref{t:chhBimn} and part of its proof is modelled on the proof of Proposition 2.1 in \cite{MR2254543}.
+At the end of the paper we illustrate the use of formula (\ref{eq:3c2p1}), when $X$ is a hyperelliptic curve of genus 2, by computing the Verlinde traces corresponding to the hyperelliptic involution.